gaehlerm/SoftwareEngineering/README.md

 First, UML diagrams support only a somewhat limited amount of interactions between classes or class instances.
 There are often more effective ways to describe code than using a class diagram.
 Maybe a piece of text or a diagram illustrating the temporal dependency of a process would be suitable.
 It does not really matter how you represent the domain model, as long as you understand it.

 Secondly, one always has to consider that UML diagrams should remain small.
 Some development teams have printed out their entire code base as a UML diagram.
 But this practice is largely ineffective.
 There are too many objects and interactions between each other in such a graph, as if it could be useful.
 It's just like a map with too many details.
 Buried in all the information you won't find what you are looking for.
 A map should be simple and easy to understand.
 It should only show what you are interessted in.
 And the same applies to UML diagrams.
-Keep them small and concise.
+Keep them concise.
 Focus on what you are interessted in.

 There have been attempts to create a programming language similar to UML, but they have all failed for various reasons.
 Graphical programming simply isn't any better than textual programming.
 On the contrary.
 Graphical programming generally lacks important tooling like version control or testing frameworks.
 Furthermore, a significant amount of information may be lost during the creation of the diagram.
 UML is not a complete programming language and it will never be.
 UML diagrams cannot explain the entire functionality of your code.
 Thus, keep UML diagrams small.